ronaldbosma/azure-integration-services-quickstart/README.md

 When the `includeApplicationInfraResources` parameter or the corresponding `INCLUDE_APPLICATION_INFRA_RESOURCES` environment variable is set to `true`, the sample application's infrastructure resources are deployed.
 These resources are defined in the [application.bicep](./infra/modules/application/application.bicep) module:

-- A sample API is deployed in API Management.
-The API allows messages to be published to a Service Bus topic and retrieves data stored in the Storage Account.
+- An API is deployed in API Management.
+It allows messages to be published to a Service Bus topic and retrieves data stored in the Storage Account.
-- A topic and its subscriptions are created in the Service Bus namespace.
+- A topic and subscriptions are created in the Service Bus namespace.
 Messages published to the topic trigger the Function App and Logic App.
-- A blob container and storage table are created in the Storage Account.
+- A storage table and blob container are created in the Storage Account.
 These are used by the Function App and Logic App to store messages.

 Although these resources are part of the application, they are deployed as part of the infrastructure using `azd up` or `azd provision`.
 This is necessary because the Azure Developer CLI does not support deploying Bicep resources as part of the application with `azd deploy`.